Where Healing Begins

 We will review:

-• Your travel plans to Pennsylvania, including arrival times, hotel arrangements and transportation to and from the facilities.
+• Your travel plans to The Place, including arrival times, hotel arrangements, and transportation to and from the facilities.

-• Clarify who should be contacted in case of emergency and who will receive updates.
+• Clarify who should be contacted in case of an emergency and who will receive updates.

 It is your responsibility to:

-• Arrange all of your travel arrangements to Pennsylvania, including flight or train departures.
-Verify all arrival/departure times, check-in procedures, hotel arrangements and transportation to and from the facility.
+• Arrange all of your travel arrangements to The Place, including flight or train departures.
+Verify all arrival/departure times, check-in procedures, hotel arrangements, and transportation to and from the facility.

 • Update refills for all prescriptions.
 Refill any prescriptions that will be due during treatment, if possible.
-You can coordinate with your local national pharmaceutical provider to contact the same West Chester PA pharmaceutical provider, e.g. CVS, Walgreens, Rite Aid, etc. for dispensing any new or existing prescriptions.
+You can coordinate with your local national pharmaceutical provider to contact the pharmaceutical provider closest to The Place, e.g., CVS, Walgreens, Rite Aid, etc., for dispensing any new or existing prescriptions.
 This can be done at the time of need.
 Keep all medications in the original bottle and/or packaging.
-OTC supplements, vitamins or medications must be in the original packaging.
-No medication, OTC medication, vitamins or supplements may be contained in other containers or in plastic baggies.
+OTC supplements, vitamins, or medications must be in the original packaging.
+No medication, OTC medication, vitamins, or supplements may be contained in other containers or in plastic baggies.
 All sundries and toiletries must be alcohol free.

-• Clarify who should be contacted in case of emergency and notify them of your plans.
+• Clarify who should be contacted in case of an emergency and notify them of your plans.

 • Coordinate with your employer’s Human Resources Department or Employee Assistance Program for family leave authorization and/or disability paperwork.
 Depending on your employer, this must be completed at least 30 days in advance of arrival.